motoko-kusanagi/ampp/README.md

 AMPP - Apache2, MySQL, PHP, phpMyAdmin.

 AMPP is an script written in NSIS (Nullsoft Scriptable Install System - http://nsis.sourceforge.net/).
 It can be used to create easy to install HTTP server with PHP and MySQL extensions.
-To handle MySQL administration phpMyAdmin package is included as well.
+To handle MySQL administration phpMyAdmin package is also included.

-This AMPP script is based on:
+AMPP script is based on:
 * Apache2 2.2.25 (msi)
 * MySQL 5.6.15 (zip)
 * PHP 5.3.28 (msi)